Erin Molan: Career

-Controversies

 Molan hosted Nine's Wide World of Sports' coverage of the 2017 Fast5 Netball World Series.
 In May 2017, in the aftermath of domestic violence charges against Parramatta player Semi Radradra being dropped, Molan was publicly slammed by a small number of fans and by sections of the media for supposedly painting Radradra as being guilty and not giving the player the presumption of innocence when the allegations were first aired.
 Molan was asked by fans and the media to make a public apology to Radradra but no apology was forthcoming; Molan had publicly stated that Radradra deserved the presumption of innocence, and rather than being specific about his case, her comments were about what the NRL's stance ought to be in the event of domestic violence being found proven against any player, regardless of calibre.

-From 2018, she became the sole host of The NRL Footy Show as well as hosting The Sunday Footy Show.
+It was announced on 3 October 2018 that, after twenty-four years, The NRL Footy Show would be axed following the worst slide in ratings in the show's history.
+In December 2021, Molan resigned from the Nine Network to join Sky News Australia as a primetime contributor.

 In August 2018, Molan and The Sunday Footy Show issued former NRL player Dave Taylor with an apology after being accused of fat shaming the player during a video segment.

-In June 2020, Molan was criticized for mocking the name of Tongan Rugby League player Haumole Olakau'atu on the 2GB radio program The Continuous Call.
+In June 2020, Molan was criticised for mocking the name of Tongan Rugby League player Haumole Olakau'atu on the 2GB radio program The Continuous Call.
 Molan alleges that her nonsensical imitation of Olakau'atu's name was in reference to a previous discussion between the radio hosts where they grappled with how to correctly pronounce Pacific Islander names.
 Molan left the program at the end of the 2020 season.
-In August 2022, Molan won a legal case against Daily Mail Australia which she claimed had defamed her by publishing reports about this matter.
+In March 2023, Molan settled a legal case against Daily Mail Australia which she claimed had defamed her by publishing reports about this matter.
+The case was resolved in mediation.